 It is difficult to overstate the importance of blinds in our lives.
 The modern living requires simple, compact solutions to all our problems.
 And window treatments are no different.

 Blinds are a one stop solution for a variety of requirements; the most important being insulation, light control, and privacy.
 You can also add additional features like sound reduction, fire retardancy, and so on.
 It is safe to say that insulation and light control are the two dominant features that guide our choice when it comes to blind shopping.
 While blackout fabrics give night like effect, solar shades provide plenty of light without the glare.
-Magic blinds provide a combination of both, with solar shades providing light, and Venetian slat like structures giving greater flexibility over the light.
+Vertical blinds can be great for sliding doors, while cellular shades are great for insulation.
 The blind fabric can also determine the comfort level of your room.
-For greater insulation, go for thicker fabric, while cellular shades provide both insulation and natural light.

 With so many options, a lot of effort goes into blind selection and installation.
 But imagine the disappointment when the blind stops working or does not work as it is supposed to.
 Is it time to replace them?
 Not at all!

 Like all things that are used regularly, blinds too, experience operational glitches.
 Most of these issues can be traced back to the pull cords.

 During the operation of the blinds, pull cords are used almost at a daily basis.
 This is why pull cords come apart or simply snap.
 If you have pets, these cords are likely to get more than their fair share of attention.
 However, it would be a shame if a perfectly find blind has to be written off just for a damaged pull cord.
 No need to go into all that unnecessary expense.
 All you need to do is repair the pull cord.
 You can try out the following simple methods to repair you damaged pull cord.

 Repairing a Pull Cord